alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 ## Drawing an inner stroke with clipping

-You can draw an inside stroke by drawing a double-width centred stroke, and discarding the half of the stroke outside the boundary of the shape -- or alternatively, only including the half that's inside the shape.
+You can get an inside stroke by drawing a double-width centred stroke, then discarding everything outside the boundary of the shape -- or alternatively, only showing everything inside the shape.

-We can achieve this effect with an SVG feature called *clipping*.
+We can achieve the latter with an SVG feature called *clipping*.

 A clip defines an outline, and only the area inside the outline is visible.
-For example, if I had [a picture of the Earth] and I wanted to remove the background around it, I could add a circular clip, and only the planet would be shown:
+For example, if I had [an illustration of the Earth] and I wanted to remove the background around it, I could add a circular clip, and only the planet would be shown:

 <figure style="width: 686px;">
 {% inline_svg "_images/2021/strokes_4_circular_clip.svg" %}